ElmirDzaka/Automated-ILP-Scheduler/README.md

 * Take a single area cost and generate all the possible resource combinations
 * Generalize edgelist.py to take user input and generate custom DFGs
 * Create timing benchmarks for different-sized DFGs
+* Optimize ILP schduler using Pareto-Optimal Analysis when supplying both latency and area constraints

 ## Authors